-As a government entity, we are required to ensure our website complies with the Web Content Accessibility Guidelines 2.0 (commonly known as WCAG 2.0) by 2014.
+We are required to ensure our website complies with the Web Content Accessibility Guidelines 2.0 (commonly known as WCAG 2.0).

 What is WCAG 2.0

 WCAG 2.0 is a series of international standards from the Word Wide Web Consortium.
-This organisation creates guidelines and supporting criteria for the web based on consultation with various interest groups including software developers, private enterprise, governments and members.
+The consortium creates guidelines and supporting criteria for the web based on consultation with various interest groups including software developers, private enterprise, governments and its members.

-WCAG 2.0 identifies techniques to create and manage web content in ways that are more accessible to people with disabilities for example, through assistive technologies like screen readers.
+WCAG 2.0 identifies techniques to create and manage web content in ways that are more accessible to people with disability for example, through assistive technologies like screen readers.
 Websites that are more accessible are also generally more user-friendly to everyone.

 We are committed to making our site as user-friendly as possible.
 Extensive testing has been conducted on this site with key community groups and stakeholders.
 This feedback has been integrated into the design, navigation and content of our site.
 We will continue to develop, evaluate and improve the usability of our site to ensure our users’ needs are being met.

 Many people use assistive technologies such as screen readers or screen magnifiers to help them view, read and navigate a website.
 To ensure our site delivers a good experience for all users and works well with newer technologies, the site has been reviewed for accessibility against the WCAG 2.0 requirements.

-We have built and modified the site to support the accessibility needs so that we become more inclusive to a wider audience online.
+We have built and modified the site to support accessibility needs so we become more inclusive to a wider audience online.

 Request an alternative format

-The City of Sydney website includes a number of portable document format (PDF) documents, audio files and video.
+The City of Sydney website includes a number of portable document format (PDF) files, audio files and video.
 While we aim to provide information in equally accessible formats, some resources can only be provided efficiently as PDF files.
 If you require any information on the site in an alternative format such as braille, audio, large text or easy English, please contact us by completing the online form.